Celtic Manor (Montgomerie)

 A series of good holes complete the inward half with the par three 15th the best looking of the lot with a green cut into the hillside that falls away sharply to the left.

 The 16th is also an impressive hole and just one of many drives from elevated tees to sweeping fairways.
 The 17th offers up the chance of a birdie as it is a driveable par four but the final hole should be respected and is a potential card-wrecker for those biting off a little more than they can chew!

-If you are playing and/or staying at Celtic Manor don't dismiss the Roman Road or Montgomerie courses.
-It may well be they are not to the standard of the famed Twenty Ten course but there is enough interest throughout the rounds to make it worth adding an extra night stay onto your trip to play them.
+If you are playing and/or staying at Celtic Manor don't dismiss the Montgomerie course.
+It may well be it is not to the standard of the famed Twenty Ten course but there is enough interest throughout the round to make it worth adding an extra night stay onto your trip to play.

 Read the review of Celtic Manor (Twenty Ten) here.